isekream/CodeCompass/windsurfrules.md

 - Avoid using the any type.
 Use unknown with type guards when necessary.
 - Maintain stable object shapes for V8 optimization.

+### CSS/SCSS Rules
+- Use consistent formatting with 2-space indentation and meaningful whitespace.
+- Prefer classes over IDs and tag selectors for styling components.
+- Follow BEM (Block, Element, Modifier) or similar naming conventions for class names.
+- Limit specificity and avoid using !important except as a last resort.
+- Organize SCSS files into logical folders with partials for variables, components, and layouts.
+- Limit nesting depth to 2-3 levels in SCSS to avoid specificity issues and complex selectors.
+- Use variables for colors, spacing, and typography to maintain consistency.
+- Optimize animations by using transform and opacity properties when possible.
+- Ensure sufficient color contrast and proper focus styles for accessibility.
+- Apply responsive design using a mobile-first approach with flexible layouts.

 ### Database Rules

 #### PostgreSQL Rules